neoforged/.github/primers/1.22/index.md

     - `AtmosphericFogEnvironment` now extends `FogEnvironment` instead of `AirBasedFogEnvironment`
     - `FogEnvironment#setupFog` no longer takes in the `Entity` and `BlockPos`, instead the `Camera`
 - `net.minecraft.client.renderer.item.ClientItem$Properties` now takes in a float for changing the scale of the swap animation
+- `net.minecraft.client.renderer.special.SpecialModelRenderer#getExtents` now takes in a `Consumer<Vector3fc>` instead of a set
 - `net.minecraft.client.renderer.state.SkyRenderState#moonPhase` is now a `MoonPhase` instead of an `int`
 - `net.minecraft.client.resources.SplashManager`
     - `prepare` now returns a list of `Component`s instead of strings